IdeaUJetBrains/spring-graalvm-demo/README.md

    -  "Symbol file" field: target\springDemo.debug
 6. Run Debug

-Result:
--we have Debug view opened
+Result: we have Debug view opened

--if we set the breakpoint on the home() endpoint then we need to send a http request to the app.
+Note: if we set the breakpoint on the home() endpoint then we need to send a http request to the app.
 The application port we can find on the "GraalVm on Docker console" tab, for example: "Application port  is bounded to local port 62724".
 So, we go to the page http://localhost:62724 and the debug stops on this breakpoint.